-When it is time to go skiing or snowboarding it only takes me a few minutes to get out the door.
+When it is time to go skiing or snowboarding it should take only a few minutes to get out the door.
 Of course, it takes some time to dress with base layer, selected socks, and top (ski shirt) and bottom (ski pants).
-I admit that it may be a bit obsessive to organize a "get away" bag of accessories; but the next step to get on the snow quickly entails reaching into my oversized bag that is in my living room to get the accessories needed.
+Maybe it’s a bit obsessive to organize a "get away" bag of accessories; but for me, the next step to get on the snow quickly entails reaching into an oversized bag that is ready to go to grab the accessories needed and jump in the car with the necessary boots and board (XC skis or snowboard).

-For XC SKIING the bag includes the following:
+For XC SKIING the acessories bag includes the following:

 3 pairs of xc ski gloves including light for spring-like warm days, regular winter days, and extra insulated for cold days;

-Belt pack that has emergency (hand and toe warmers, matches, knife, repair tool, sun cream, scraper, compass, and some speed wax.
+Belt pack that has emergency items (hand and toe warmers, matches, knife, repair tool, sun cream, scraper, compass, and some speed wax).
 Depending on how cold it is, I might add a neck gaiter to the pack and often a spare pair of light gloves to replace wet gloves;

-There is also a water bottle in a net pouch on the belt pack and a very old wrapped granola bar in a zipped side pocket;
+There is also a water bottle in a net pouch on the belt pack and a wrapped granola bar (which I regularly resupply) in a zipped side pocket;

 1 pair of sunglasses in a case;